wa0x6e/Fresque/README.md

 Logs tell you all you need to know about the issue of a job, and the current status of your php-resque workers.
 It tells you when a job is enqueued, when a job is about to being performed, and its final state (success/fail).
 It also display all php related errors that may occurs.
 Check them frequently, as fresque doesn't capture those errors.

+##Sudo

+> sudo is a program for Unix-like computer operating systems that allows users to run programs with the security privileges of another user

+Since you're usually not logged in on the shell under the same user as the one your webserver us running under, `sudo` is required to start and manipulate the workers on behalf of the php user.

+Starting your workers under another user could lead to permission problems.

 ##Background

 Fresque is a derivated works from my other plugin, [cake-resque](https://github.com/kamisama/Cake-Resque), a command line tool to manage php-resque, but inside cakephp console.
 Very convenient, but limited to only cakephp framework.
-I wanted to release a tool that can work anywhere.
+I wanted to release a tool that can work anywhere, as long as you have a terminal.

 ##Credits